16 days and 15 nights

 Ulan Bator is Mongolia’s capital and largest city with a population of over 1 million.
 The city was founded in 1639 as an initially nomadic Buddhist monastic center.
 In 1778, it settled permanently at its present location, the junction of the Tuul and Selbe rivers.
 Before that it had changed location 28 times, with each location being chosen ceremonially.
 By the early 20th century the city had a population of 25,000, of whom some 10,000 were Buddhist monks or monastery workers.
 Today, Ulan Bator is the economic and cultural center of the country.
 The city has a number of noteworthy historical monuments.

 After an early breakfast, you will transfer to the railway station to take train to Beijing at 08.05.
 The entire day will be spent on the train, admiring the scenery of valleys and mountains.

 On arrival to Beijing you will be met at the railway station by our Chinese representatives and transfer to your hotel by car or minibus.
-At the hotel you will have a good lunch and after some rest you will begin your sightseeing city tour.
+After this you will begin your sightseeing city tour.
 This tour is the best way to see the main highlights of Beijing which include the Forbidden City.
 The Forbidden City lies in the very heart of Beijing.
 Built between 1406 and 1420, this palace served as the home of China´s emperors of the Ming and Qing dynasties for five centuries - from 1406 until 1908.
 The palace consists of 9000 halls and rooms, containing many precious relics.
 The palace is considered to be the largest palace in the world and one of mankind’s major cultural heritage sites.
-After your tour, you will have dinner at a local restaurant.

 In the evening you will have free time for walking along the city streets and admiring the surroundings.
 If you would like recommendations on good places to eat or other activities, don’t hesitate to ask your guide.